Optimizing IoT Energy Efficiency on Edge (EEE): a Cross-layer Design in a Cognitive Mesh Network: System Model

 \subsection{Network model}

-In this paper, we focus on uplink user association aiming to maximize end users' energy efficiency.
-Downlink could likewise be considered through a similar approach.
-For a cell in the cognitive mesh cellular network as shown in Fig.\ref{sys_mod}, suppose a set of users, say ${\cal U} = \{ 1,...,u,...,U\}$, each of which initializes a session whose destination is the BS denoted by $b$.
+In this paper, we focus on uplink data transmission from IoT devices to a BS.
+As shown in Fig.\ref{sys_mod}, suppose a set of battery-powered devices/users, say, ${\cal U} = \{ 1,...,u,...,U\}$, each of which initializes a session whose destination is the BS denoted by $b$.
 We index the set of sessions as ${\cal L} = \{ {l_1},...,{l_u},...,{l_U}\}$ and let $s({l_u})$ and $d({l_u})$ denote the source (i.e., $s({l_u})=u$) and destination (i.e., $d({l_u})=b$) of session ${l_u} \in {\cal L}$, respectively.
-Also consider the cell consisting of $K$ CR routers $\underline {\cal K} = \{ 1,...,k,...,K\}$ and together with the BS $b$, we denote ${\cal K} = \underline {\cal K} \cup \{ b\}$ as the set of wireless infrastructures.
+Also consider the network consisting of $K$ CR routers $\underline {\cal K} = \{ 1,...,k,...,K\}$ and together with the BS $b$, we denote ${\cal K} = \underline {\cal K} \cup \{ b\}$ as the set of grid-powered wireless infrastructures.
 Suppose the network applies single carrier-frequency division multiplexing access (SC-FDMA) for end users' uplink transmissions, where the network's basic band is divided into ${N_{tot}}$ number of orthogonal sub-channels which are shared among end users.
-Denote the harvested band as $m$ and it is allocated to the mesh network to form multihop transmissions.
+Denote the harvested band as $m$ and it is allocated to the mesh network to form multi-hop transmissions.

-Our model is applicable to a low mobility and high user density scenario such as in homes of a community or offices of a building.
-In such an environment, resource allocation process can be conducted during the channel coherence time when channel is regarded as static.
-In light of this, we can just apply the line-of-sight (LOS) channel model instead of fast fading ones in our problem.
-Moreover, although signaling and computation overhead is incurred when solving the cross-layer optimization problem, the solution is applicable over a relatively long time due to users' low mobility and small variation of network parameters, which makes such overhead tolerable in the long run.
+Our model is applicable to a low mobility scenario.
+In such an environment, resource allocation can be conducted during the channel coherence time when channel is regarded as static.
+In light of this, we can just apply the line-of-sight (LOS) channel model instead of fast fading ones.
+Moreover, although signaling and computation overhead is incurred when solving the cross-layer optimization problem, the solution is applicable over a relatively long time scale due to users' low mobility and small variation of network parameters, which makes such overhead tolerable in the long run.